isomerpages/mlaw-acd/_information-for-regulated-dealers/0-registration.md

 Please refer to the [PSPM Act](https://sso.agc.gov.sg/Act/PSPMPMLTFA2019) for the official definitions.
 If you are not certain whether you are required to register, you can seek legal advice.

 ### Why register now?
+* If you are a regulated dealer existing before 10 April 2019 and intend to continue a business as a regulated dealer, you shuld submit your application to register <u>**immediately**</u>. **After 9 October 2019, it will be an offence if you continue to act as or hold out to be a regulated dealer without being registered or exempted.**

 If you are a dealer existing before 10 April 2019 and act as a regulated dealer (or hold out as one) after **9 October 2019** without being registered or exempted, you may face criminal penalties of up to S$75,000 in fine and/or up to 3 years’ imprisonment.<br>

 You should submit your registration application **now**, to ensure you receive your Certificate of Registration by 9 October 2019.
 This is to ensure sufficient processing time.<sup>1</sup>